Students

 Assessment

-There are two types of method for module assessment.
-One is course work assessment only, the other is examination assessment.
-For examined modules the final assessment mark consists of 30-40% course work and 60-70% examination.
+There are two types of methods for module assessment.
+One is coursework assessment only, the other is examination assessment.
+For examined modules, the final assessment mark consists of 30-40% coursework and 60-70% examination.

 Careers